samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/account-onboarding/README.md

 ## Trading Account Management

-If a trader needs to open another account or manage their current accounts, they can click on the little gear icon the header of TTG-SIM Trader Web.
+If a trader needs to open another account or manage their current accounts, they can click on the little gear icon the header of the TTG-SIM Trader Web.
 This will bring up the user management window where the trader can add a new account by clicking **Add Account**.
 In order to modify an existing account, the trader should click on the **Replace** icon.

 ![](../../../../.gitbook/assets/screenshot-2020-03-04-at-15.58.04.png)